Find schools that offer these popular programs

 - Computer Installation and Repair

-Online Classes on Electrical Codes
+Online Electrical Codes Courses

 - Introduction to Electrical Wiring and Code Class: This class teaches students about the theories and principles of the National Electrical Code.
 With the combined lab work and lectures, students gain knowledge of blueprints, specifications and correct methods of installation in industrial, commercial and residential applications.

 - Electrical Union Basics Class: This class, aimed at electrical apprentices, introduces the National Electric Code.
 Topics include voltage functions, electrical generators, DC theory principles, principles of magnetism, calculating DC power and reading electrical blue prints.

 - Commercial Electrical Class: This class provides students with the skills and knowledge to make safe and accurate inspections or installations in commercial facilities.
 Students learn the current National Electrical Code and, if needed, are prepared to take the ICC Electrical examination.